JalmarazMartn/VsCodeStepScripts/README.md

 with command "JAM: show current JSON in treeview" you can see the current json file in editor in a tree view.
 The tree view panel is shown in extension panel, at the bottom.
 With the title "EXPLORE JSON OBJECT".
 Not visible by default.
 The final (future) goal is to show installed extensions information, this way you can see the commands and their api.

+### Show all commands from all installed extensions

+With the command "JAM: Get installed extensions command info and save to JSON file" you can save in a json file all the commands from all installed extensions, trough a file dialog.

 ## Requirements

 VsCode.